MicrosoftDocs/fabric-docs/docs/data-factory/dataflow-gen2-cicd-and-git-integration.md

    :::image type="content" source="media/dataflow-gen2-cicd-and-git-integration/new-dataflow-gen2-item.png" alt-text="Screenshot of the New item window with the Dataflow Gen2 item emphasized.":::

-1. Give your dataflow a name and enable the GIT integration.
-The select **Create**.
+1. Give your dataflow a name and enable the Git integration.
+Then select **Create**.

    :::image type="content" source="media/dataflow-gen2-cicd-and-git-integration/new-dataflow-gen2-item-set-name.png" alt-text="Screenshot of the New Dataflow Gen2 window with the dataflow name set and Git integration emphasized and selected.":::